From Horowitz -- Polchinski to Thirring and Back: Summary and discussion

 Also like in our problem, the breaking is spontaneous, since it is associated with moving the fivebranes along their Coulomb branch.
 It is described in the bulk as a normalizable deformation of the CHS geometry \eqref{NS5}, which has a form similar to \eqref{lwsjj}, with two differences.
 One is that the fivebrane system is usually described in the superstring, so \eqref{lwsjj} needs to be replaced by its (worldsheet) supersymmetric analog.
 The other is that instead of the dependence of the coefficient functions $\phi_j(x)$ on the radial coordinate in ${\mathbb{R}}^d$, they depend on the coordinate on ${\mathbb{R}}_\phi$.
 We will not describe the details here (see e.g. \cite{Aharony:2004xn} for a discussion).
-The two features that are important to us are: (1) all the $\phi_j$ have a non-zero expectation values in these solutions.
-These expectation values depend on the positions of the $NS5$-branes in the transverse ${\mathbb{R}}^4$; (2) these solutions have the property that in them the coordinate $\phi$ is bounded from below, and when it approaches the infrared bound, the three-sphere in \eqref{NS5} shrinks to zero size, creating a smooth space together with the radial direction $\phi$.
+The two features that are important to us are: (1) all the $\phi_j$ have non-zero expectation values in these solutions.
+These expectation values depend on the positions of the NS5-branes in the transverse ${\mathbb{R}}^4$; (2) these solutions have the property that in them the coordinate $\phi$ is bounded from below, and when it approaches the infrared bound, the three-sphere in \eqref{NS5} shrinks to zero size, creating a smooth space together with the radial direction $\phi$.
 More precisely, the description of this background in gravity is still singular, but the corresponding worldsheet theory is no longer singular.

 Coming back to our system, $\mathbb{R}^d\times SU(2)_k$, it is natural to conjecture, by analogy, that the system we studied has two kinds of solutions.
 One is the solutions we discussed in this paper.
-In those solutions only $\phi_1(r)$ is non-zero in \eqref{lwsjj}, and its profile has the qualitative structure of HP solutions -- the size of the three-sphere changes with $r$ from the WZW value $\sqrt kl_s$ at large $r$ to a smaller value, that depends on $d$, at $r=0$.
-These solutions will be described in \cite{CK}.
+In those solutions only $\phi_1(r)$ is non-zero in \eqref{lwsjj}, and its profile has the qualitative structure of HP solutions -- the three-sphere remains regular for all $r$.
+These solutions are described in \cite{Chu:2025kzl}.

-A second class of solutions has the property that the three-sphere in \eqref{wzw} shrinks to zero size at some finite value of $r$.
+A second class of solutions has the property that the three-sphere in \eqref{wzw} develops a singularity at some finite value of $r$.
 In these solutions, all the $\phi_j$ are in general non-zero, which is necessary for imposing the boundary conditions at the tip of the geometry.
 It is this second class of solutions that connects smoothly to large EBH's as we vary $\beta$.
 We leave their study to future work.

 Another interesting direction for future work is the study of thermodynamic quantities for solutions of the equations of motion of the spacetime Lagrangian, as was done in the weak field regime in previous literature \cite{Chen:2021dsw,Balthazar:2022szl,Chu:2024ggi,Bedroya:2024igb}.
 To make progress, we again use (\ref{efflagdil}), (\ref{kinterm}), (\ref{Vchiphi}), as an approximation to the Lagrangian at $k=1$.
 As usual, the free energy is given by the on-shell action.
 The entropy can be obtained from the formula $S\sim\int d^d x(\beta\partial_\beta-1)L_{\rm eff}$, up to an overall factor $\beta/16 \pi G_N$ (where the additional $\beta$ comes from the reduction on the thermal circle).